Learn How To Epoxy Paint Your Garage Or Commercial Floor With Custom Designs

 Ed's Epoxy Floor

 Ed loves to play basketball with his kids so he did his floor in a basketball court design.
 This was fairly straight forward.
-He went with the Armor II commercial epoxy flooring system and no color flakes.
+He went with the Armor II commercial epoxy floor coating and no color flakes.
 He did the whole floor with the Armor II primer in gray then he applied the gray Armor II topcoat over the entire floor and then he taped off the blue areas and applied the Armor II topcoat in blue over the gray topcoat.
 This gave him a very durable floor that can take years of sneaker scuffing basketball playing.

 Here's one for all you football fans!
 This is fairly easy to do and can be done for any team or sport.
 The most important thing is that you get good quality decals that are epoxy paint compatible.
 When using the Armor II system which was used on this floor.
 We recommend you apply it at a lower coverage to get a thicker base coat.
 The reason being that in standard applications there is a base coat and then a topcoat of the same color which does two things.
 It gives complete color coverage and provides a harder finish than the epoxy.
 When doing decals you can't use a pigmented topcoat.
 You have to go with a clear for obvious reasons.
 So we recommend putting on a thicker base coat to ensure you don't get any concrete bleed thorough and a nice deep even finish.
 We would add 20% to your actual floor area as a safety factor.
 Declan did this amazing looking floor floor as follows.
-He did two coats of the Armor II Commercial Epoxy Coating primer first.
+He did two coats of the Armor II Commercial Epoxy Floor Coating primer first.
 Letting the first coat dry before applying the second coat.
 Once the second primer coat dried he applied one coat of white Topcoat.
 Then he used a laser to help mark out 23" squares in pencil.
 We recommend you use 3M pin striping tape to tape off the squares.
 He then did one thick coat of Black Topcoat.
 He let the black set up for about 5 hours and then carefully pulled up the tape.
 He applied the nonslip in both the white and black topcoats.

 So in sum if you want to do a custom epoxy flooring design for a garage floor or a floor for your business give us a call 1-866-532-3979.
 We'll be happy to go over the method on how to do it and put a custom epoxy kit together for you to make it as easy as possible to get a floor as good looking as the ones above.